 Lip Lift Cost

-For instance, nearly 600 RealSelf members have listed the costs of their lip lift procedures at anywhere from $100 to $7,000.
+The average cost of lip lift procedures value at anywhere from $100 to $7,000.
 However, the average cost of a lip lift is listed as $3,275.
 Factors such as the skill level and location of the surgeon play a big part in the cost.
-Ricardo L. Rodriguez, MD, a board-certified plastic surgeon based in Baltimore, lists three different prices for lip lift procedures performed using local anesthesia.
 An upper lip lift has a cost of $3,200, while a corner lip lift has a price of $2,800.
-Lastly, Dr. Rodriguez lists the cost of an upper lip lift with a corner lip lift at $4,950.
+Lastly, the cost of an upper lip lift with a corner lip lift at $4,950.

-Dr. Rolando Morales, a Houston-based plastic surgeon, lists the costs of lip lift procedures as ranging from $2,000 to $5,000.
-Dr. Morales notes that if the lip lift includes additional augmentation techniques, such as the insertion of a silicone lip implant, the surgery fee will cost more.
+Lip lift procedures may range from $2,000 to $5,000.
+Be sure to note that if the lip lift includes additional augmentation techniques, such as the insertion of a silicone lip implant, the surgery fee will cost more.